 I am afraid of what my friends will think.

 There is no secret, guns are not a light subject and the conversation around them can be very divisive.
 It seems like people are either against owning guns or they are for owning them.
 You likely have friends on both sides of the spectrum.
 This is a very emotional topic for some and being concerned about what they will think or how they will treat you are legitimate concerns.

 Sadly, we see friendships severed over the topic of gun ownership.
 When we make an important decision such as how we personally choose to protect our life from violence or even death, it is just that, a very personal decision.
 Significant decisions surrounding our life and death aren’t made lightly and are made very soberly.
 This truly is about as personal as you can get!

 It is OK to keep this decision and your practice of concealed carry private.
 I think sometimes I find myself compelled to tell my friends everything.
 It almost feels natural to do so.
 In fact, I find this phenomenon common among women.
 But the truth is, this is not a requirement of friendship.
 Telling all to your friends and co-workers isn’t necessary.
-The reality is, concealed carry is just that, concealed!
+The reality is, concealed carry is just that, hidden!

 Want more on this topic?
 Here is another great article Keeping Concealed Carry Private

 Would I be able to get it out fast enough to use it?